lgondara/qa_gen/iclr_bp_v2.md

     Figure 4: Successful deployment required alignment across multiple groups within the organization, each with different priorities and expertise.
 </div>

-This co-design process also required investing in *AI Literacy*.
+This co-design process also required investing in *AI Literacy* {cite}.
 We couldn't just drop an AI tool on clinical staff and walk away; we had to teach them how the models worked, where they failed, and why they made certain predictions.
 When domain experts understand the "black box," they trust it more and become better at catching its errors.

 > **The Lesson:** Involve end-users from Day 1.
 Co-designing the solution ensures you are solving the business problem (backlogs), not just a technical problem.
 Furthermore, educating your users about AI capabilities and limitations builds the trust required for adoption.